 Simple English definitions for legal terms

-Read a random definition: stand at ease
+Read a random definition: inner bar

 A trade embargo is when a government stops trading with another country as a way to punish them for doing something wrong.
 It means that no goods can be bought or sold between the two countries.
 This can happen during times of war or peace.
 If the embargo leads to war, the ships of the other country are captured.
 If it leads to peace, the ships are returned.